 These columns occupy a corner, up against a wall, on one of the upper floor outdoor terraces.
 Their positions allow light to shine on them from multiple directions and on this very cloudy day the light was soft and luminous.
 Although this is the sort of thing that I might prefer to shoot from the tripod, I was working in street photographer mode and therefore had to shoot handheld, carefully lining up the verticals, trying to obscure a few places where the background shone through between the columns, and then waiting for people to pass by and not be in the shot.

-People arrayed on terraces and stairways at the Whitney Museum
+People standing on tile near Frank Stella’s “Black Star” at the Whitney Museum

 On our December 2015 visit to New York City we had a chance to visit the new Whitney Museum for the first time.
 We see the early construction phases on several earlier visits when we went to Chelsea and were pleased to find that it is now open.
 We went there one morning, began on the top floor, and started to work our way down.
 (I’m a bit notorious for being able to spend what some regard as far too many hours wandering slowly through museums.
 Eventually the others in my party left.
 I stayed and finally joined up with them again hours later.)